jk12121212/caculator.py/README.md

-#this Is a culculator that does plus, minus, times, and divide with intergers and decimals
+#this Is a culculator that does plus, minus, times, and divide with intergers and decimals in python